nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 A **port** is the endpoint of a connection between two components.
 A **port definition** is like a function signature;
-it defines the type of the data carried on a port.
+it defines the type of data carried on a port.

 For this tutorial, we need two port definitions: